ml-archive/template/.github/pull-request-template.md

 **Acceptance criteria:**
 - [ ] PR title includes ticket reference
 - [ ] Updated API spec
-- [ ] Updated additional documentation (please add a link if other than README 😊)
+- [ ] Updated additional documentation (with links if applicable)
 - [ ] Includes tests
+- [ ] Update any new or changed environment variables on the server(s)
 - [ ] ...

 **Related to other PRs:**